-There will be a 3-hour cumulative final exam (combination of multiple-choice and written answers) scheduled by the Faculty of Arts and Science during the December exam period.
-You must bring your student identification to the final exam.
+There will be a 2-hour cumulative final exam (combination of multiple-choice and written-answer questions) scheduled by the Faculty of Arts and Science during the December exam period.
+You must bring your University of Toronto student identification (i.e., your TCard) to the final exam.
 Information about the exam, along with some sample questions will be posted on Quercus in advance.
 The purpose of this exam is to assess your knowledge and skills in the course so you must complete the final exam independently.
-Absolutely no communication nor use of unauthorized aids are permitted.
+Absolutely no communication with others nor use of unauthorized aids are permitted.